stryan/mumble-discord-bridge/README.md

    manual
        The bridge starts up but does not connect immediately.
 It will join the voice channels when issued the link command and will leave with the unlink command constant
        The bridge starts up and immediately connects to both Discord and Mumble voice channels.
-It can not be controlled in this mode and quits when the program is stopped
+It can not be controlled in this mode and quits when the program is stopped.
+This is the default mode.
 ```

 In "auto" or "manual" modes, the bridge can be controlled in Discord with the following commands: